aardappel/lobster/lobster/docs/source/implementation.md

 The thinking here is that you use C++ purely to write performance critical code, which can usually be contained in libraries.
-For the non-performance critical code, which includes the general setup of your main program determining how things fit together, you are much better of using a friendlier language, like Lobster.
+For the non-performance critical code, which includes the general setup of your main program determining how things fit together, you are much better off using a friendlier language, like Lobster.
 It means that changing the structure of your project is much quicker, and it is easier to experiment with new game ideas based on your C++ libraries.
 Iterations in Lobster can be done more rapidly and more safely, often in less